-Maybe this sudden impatience was because I dreamed of HIM again last night!
-It had been almost two weeks since the last one, but now, now I need to find him!
-She thought with longing.
+Maybe this sudden impatience was because I dreamed of him again last night.
+It has been almost two weeks since the last one, but now I need to find him.

 “Yes, father, I know!”
-Camilla huffed.
-“I’m you only child and must be ready to take over Smythe Enterprises or have a husband willing to do it for me!
-But father…” she almost whispered, “I haven’t found him yet.”
+Camila huffed.
+“I’m your only child and must be ready to take over Smythe Enterprises or have a husband willing to do it for me.”
+In a whisper, she said, “I haven’t found him yet.”

 She shook her head because she knew she could never tell her dad the whole truth.

 I know it’s crazy to still be dreaming of him, after all these years.
 I don’t know who he is or where he is, but somehow, I know I’m meant to be with him.
 How would I explain this to my father?
 Explain that because of him, I’ve never even looked at another guy, even though Shelly is always trying to push men at me.
-Camilla though as her mind flashed back to a conversation she’d had recently with Shelly.
+Camilla’s mind flashed back to a conversation she’d had recently with Shelly.

-“I know it’s crazy Shelly, but I feel like if I go out with someone, I’d be cheating on him.”
-Camilla had admitted in a whisper.
+“I know it’s crazy Shelly, but I feel like if I go out with someone, I’d be cheating on him,” Camilla admitted in a whisper.

-Shelly had scoffed.
+Shelly scoffed.
 “Oh please!
-How many guys wait for the girl now days?
+How many guys wait for the girl nowadays?
 So why should you wait for him?”

-“Because I want to!”
-Camilla had told her stubbornly.
+“Because I want to,” Camilla told her stubbornly.

-“There is no shame in waiting for that someone special Shelly, don’t let some guy tell you different just to get in your pants.”
-Camilla had solemnly told her.
+“There is no shame in waiting for that someone special Shelly, don’t let some guy tell you differently just to get in your pants,” Camilla solemnly told her.

-Her father nodded.
-“All right Camilla, you have until your birthday.
-That gives you roughly nine months to find this soulmate of yours.
+Father nodded.
+“All right, Camilla, you have until your birthday.
+That gives you roughly nine months to find this soulmate of yours.”